Victor Mancha

 Victor Mancha, also known as Victorious, is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character appeared in the award-winning series Runaways.
 Like the original Runaways, Victor has a supervillain for a parent; his is the Avengers villain Ultron, an evil robot bent on world domination.
-Victor, however, is a cyborg, with human flesh and natural tissue cloned from his human mother which conceals his metal parts and circuitry.
+Victor, however, is a cyborg, with human flesh and natural tissue cloned from his human mother, which conceals his metal parts and circuitry.

 Publication history

 Victor Mancha was created by author Brian K. Vaughan and artist Adrian Alphona and debuted in Runaways vol. 2 #1 (April 2005).

-According to colorist Christina Strain, Victor's green eye color was modeled after Gael García Bernal.
+On colorist Christina Strain's Live Journal, she revealed that Victor's eyes are green with a golden center, which was modeled after Gael García Bernal.

 Fictional character biography

-When Ultron encountered a woman named Marianella Mancha who is unable to have a child due to a drug that was put in her, Ultron took some of her DNA and cloned it while combining some of his advanced nano-technology to create for her a son named Victor Mancha.
+Victor Mancha is a cyborg created by Ultron after he encountered Marianella Mancha, a woman who was unable to conceive naturally due to a drug that was put in her.
+Ultron took some of Mancha's DNA and cloned it to create Victor Mancha, incorporating his own nanotechnology into him.

-The Runaways first heard of Victor Mancha as a boy who would grow up to become the villain "Victorious", a man who would rule the world after dismantling the Avengers.
-Due to his prophesied betrayal, Victor was kept under close surveillance when he first joined the team, but has since been accepted as a full-fledged member.
-He is the team's only Latino member and one of two members who can pilot the Leapfrog, the Runaways' mode of transportation.